shells-sh/TeaScript.sh/API_REFERENCE.md

 Get the type of this variable, e.g. object reference, literal value, or named reference.

 Specifically returns one of these values: `nameref`, `byref`, or `byval`.

+> 🚨 Expensive.
+Reminder: do not use this in the hot path.
+This is for users.

 > > | | Parameter |
 > > |-|-----------|